kevin-44/WAX_ExpressTrade_Integration/README.md

 Sync your clock with an **NTP server** (this will request the current time from a server and use it to set its clock): `sudo apt install ntp -y`

-> **Note**: This step is vital, the shown two-factor authentication code may be invalid otherwise.
+> **Note**: This step is vital, the generated two-factor authentication code may be invalid otherwise.

 You can then use [OTPHP](https://github.com/lelag/otphp) to generate a valid two-factor authentication code programmatically: